AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleFamilyType/README.md

 RoleFamilyType Class
 ====================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'RoleFamilyType' which defines base structures for role class definitions.
+This Class is a wrapper for the CAEXElement 'RoleFamilyType' which defines base structures for role class definitions.
 The RoleFamilyType Type allows the creation of role class trees

 Inheritance Hierarchy